 Mr. McCourt joined Acceleron’s board of directors in 2016.
 He has 30 years of experience building commercial strategies and capabilities for new therapies at multiple pharma and biotech companies.
-Mr. McCourt serves as the chief commercial officer and senior vice president of marketing and sales at Ironwood Pharmaceuticals, Inc., where he led the commercial launch of LINZESS®.
+Mr. McCourt is president of Ironwood Pharmaceuticals, where, in his previous role as the chief commercial officer and senior vice president of marketing and sales, he led the commercial launch of LINZESS®.
 Prior to joining Ironwood in 2009, Mr. McCourt oversaw the U.S. brand team for denosumab at Amgen Inc. Before that, he held a number of senior commercial roles at Novartis AG, where he directed the launch and growth of ZELNORM®.
 He was also vice president of strategic marketing and operations during his tenure at Novartis AG.

 Earlier in his career, Mr. McCourt was part of the founding team at Astra Merck Inc., leading the development of the medical affairs and science liaison group and serving as brand manager for PRILOSEC® and NEXIUM®.
 He earned a degree in pharmacy from the University of Wisconsin, where he serves as a member of the Board of Visitors for the School of Pharmacy.

-Mr. Zakrzewski has served as a member of our board of directors since March 2011.
-Mr. Zakrzewski had been Executive Chairman and Chief Executive Officer of Amarin Corporation.
-From 2007 to 2010, Mr. Zakrzewski served as President and Chief Executive Officer of Xcellerex.
+Mr. Zakrzewski has served as a member of Acceleron’s board of directors since March 2011.
+From 2010 to 2013, Mr. Zakrzewski was Executive Chairman and Chief Executive Officer of Amarin Corporation, successfully developing and launching the cardiovascular therapy Vascepa®.
+From 2007 to 2010, Mr. Zakrzewski served as President and Chief Executive Officer of Xcellerex, which was acquired by GE Healthcare.
 From 2005 to 2007, Mr. Zakrzewski served as the Chief Operating Officer of Reliant Pharmaceuticals, overseeing the launch of Omacor®, a drug to treat elevated triglyceride levels.
-From 1988 to 2004, Mr. Zakrzewski served in a variety of positions at Eli Lilly and Company including as Vice President, Corporate Business Development from 2003 through 2004.
+From 1988 to 2004, Mr. Zakrzewski served in a variety of positions at Eli Lilly and Company, including as Vice President, Corporate Business Development from 2003 through 2004.
 In addition, Mr. Zakrzewski served as a Venture Partner with OrbiMed in 2010 and 2011.
-Mr. Zakrzewski also currently serves on the board of directors of Amarin and Insulet Corporation and has also served on the board of directors of Xcellerex, Azelon/Zelos Therapeutics and Promedior.
-Mr. Zakrzewski received a BS in Chemical Engineering and an MS in Biochemical Engineering from Drexel University as well as an MBA in Finance from Indiana University.
+Mr. Zakrzewski currently serves on the board of directors of publicly held companies Amarin, Onxeo S.A., and Sangamo Therapeutics and was recently named Chairman of the board of directors of privately held biopharmaceutical company Cerecin Inc. Mr. Zakrzewski received a BS in Chemical Engineering and an MS in Biochemical Engineering from Drexel University as well as an MBA in Finance from Indiana University.